-Seyoum is one of several journalists arrested after the government summarily banned the privately owned press on September 18, 2001, in response to growing criticism of President Isaias Afewerki.
+Seyoum was arrested after the government summarily banned the privately owned press on September 18, 2001, in response to growing criticism of President Isaias Afewerki.

-Seyoum had been one of the founders of Eritrean state television, Eri TV, according One Day Seyoum, an online campaign run by his niece, Vanessa Berhe, who lives in Sweden.
-However, at the time of his arrest he was a freelance photojournalist and contributor to the privately owned newspaper Setit.
+Seyoum had been one of the founders of Eritrean state television, Eri TV, according to One Day Seyoum, an online campaign run by his niece, Vanessa Berhe, who lives in the United Kingdom.
+However, at the time of his arrest he was a freelance photojournalist and contributor to the privately-owned newspaper Setit.
 He wrote critically of the Eritrean regime and the country’s challenges after independence.
 Local journalists said they suspected authorities arrested Seyoum for an interview he gave Setit in which he said the government was stifling press freedom.